Harshavardhanyedla/collabX/README.md

 - **Data**: Sample JSON data for roadmaps, projects, and community posts
 - **Assets**: Images, icons, and other static resources

-This structure ensures the codebase is **clean, maintainable, and scalable**, making it easier for contributors to understand and extend the project.---
+This structure ensures the codebase is **clean, maintainable, and scalable**, making it easier for contributors to understand and extend the project.

 ## 📱 Pages & Features